Oliver Lis: Biographical summary

 Born in Bogotá in 1984, the son of Jorge Lis Ucros, who appears in several editions of Who's Who in the World of Science and the lawyer Ines Cortes Rincon, from Pitalito, associated judge of the Superior Court in Neiva.
 On the paternal side is the grandson of the exsenator Carlos Antonio Lis and Eugenia Ucros Garcia, sister of Eduardo and Jaime Ucrós García, governors of Huila (the last also senator).
 On the maternal side he is the grandson of the poet cofounder of The Papelipolas and motor of education, Victor Manuel Cortes Vargas (Angel Sierra Basto in the poetry), Pitalito poet by antonomasia, secretary of the President of the Senate of Colombia and his wife, Beatriz Rincon Alvarez.

 His education, took place in the Cooperative College Campestre of Rivera.
 Then in the University of Cauca in laws initially, which had among its teachers constitutionalists Ernesto Saa Velasco, and others.
-Later political science where he befriended the afrocolombian writer William Mina Aragon PhD, becoming in his editor; and philosophy courses with Silvio E. Avendaño Cuervo, director of the Utopia's Magazine who was the prologist of the second edition of his first book.
+Later political science where he befriended the Afro-colombian writer William Mina Aragon PhD, becoming in his editor; and philosophy courses with Silvio E. Avendaño Cuervo, director of the Utopia's Magazine who was the prologist of the second edition of his first book.
 Received from the hands of the poet Gloria Cepeda Vargas the Association of Caucan Writers membership in 2009, and 2011 of Gencauca (Genealogists of Greater Cauca) as guest speaker at the III International Congress of Genealogists Guadalajara de Buga.